marfleetn/chatCAT/README.md

 ## 🙏 Acknowledgements

 - Inspired by the need to organise AI conversations across multiple platforms
-- MS-DOS aesthetic for that retro computing feel
+- MS-DOS aesthetic for that retro computing feel (because I'm old)
 - Built with Python, JavaScript, and SQLite

 ## 📬 Contact